tomgriffiths-net/video_encoder/README.md

 - **createPreset(string $name, array $options=[], $overwrite=true):bool**: Creates a preset with the given video options.
 Returns true on success or false on failure.
 - **cut(string $inPath, string $outPath, int|float|false $startTime=false, int|float|false $length=false):bool**: Cuts a given video, if a start time is set then some of the source will have to be re encoded, the amount varies for each video, the length is the length of the video after the start time, a negative length will cut that many seconds of the end of the video.
 Returns true on success or false on failure.
 Does not work on some videos as there are too many keyframes for php to process.
 - **cutFolder(string $sourceFolder, string $destinationFolder, int|float|false $startTime=false, int|float|false $length=false, bool $recursive=false, array $videoTypes=["mp4","mov","mkv","avi"]):bool**: Runs the cut function on a group of video files.
 Returns true on success or false on failure.
+- **getVideoBitrate(string $path):int|false**: Gets the overall bitrate of a video, returns the bitrate in bits per second on success or false on failure.
+- **useCompressionToTargetBitrate(string $inPath, string $outPath, string $customArgs, int $bitrate, string $mode="closest", int $minCompression=20, int $maxCompression=40):bool**: Uses a compression value to tarfget a bitrate, rather than specifying an exact bitrate, can be slow sometimes, bitrate is in bits per second, mode can be min or max or closest, replaces "<cmp>" with the compression number in the custom args parameter, returns true on success or false on failure.
+- **useCompressionToTargetBitrateOnFolder(string $sourceFolder, string $destinationFolder, string $customArgs, int $bitrate, string $mode="closest", int $minCompression=20, int $maxCompression=40, bool $recursive=false, array $videoTypes=["mp4","mov","mkv","avi"]):bool**: Runs useCompressionToTargetBitrate() on each video file in a folder, each video file will be processed seperately, returns true on success or false on failure.